RUTH BORCHARD PRIZE EXHIBITION

 Sky ARTS Portrait Artist of the Year 2017

 I am very excited to announce my participation in the 2017 Portrait Artist of the Year on Sky Arts.
 After selection based on my submitted self-portrait, I was one of over 50 artists invited to the Wallace Collection in London to paint one of Britain's famous faces.
 The first heat saw me paint alongside 9 other artists.
 With 4 hours and a considerable amount of adrenaline, I had the pleasure of painting Freddie Highmore, famed for his role in The Bates Motel.

 At the end of an amazing and adrenalin-filled day of painting, it was an honor to be chosen as the artist to move on to the competition's Semi-Final!

 I spoke with Cass Arts about the experience here.

-My full-body portrait of Imelda has earned me a place as one of the final three artists competing for a £10,000 commission of Graham Norton.
-We are tasked with one final painting, to be completed in the National Portrait Gallery in London, as well as a commission piece, for which we have two weeks.
+My full-body portrait of Imelda earned me a place as one of the final three artists competing for a £10,000 commission of Graham Norton.
+We were tasked with one final painting, to be completed in the National Portrait Gallery in London, as well as a commission piece, for which we had two weeks.